 I’ll admit upfront that the only thing I knew about Copenhagen before visiting was that it was home to the famous Little Mermaid statue.
+I had no idea of what to do in Copenhagen on a budget.
 Yes, that probably makes me the least cultured person ever, but it was enough to keep it firmly on my “to visit” list for years.

 While Denmark isn’t as expensive as other Scandinavian countries (Norway, I’M LOOKING AT YOU), it’s also not cheap.
-We splurged in certain areas, but also found plenty to do for less.
+We splurged in certain areas, but also found plenty of things to do in Copenhagen for less.
 I’ve put together a list of some of our favorite activities that (mostly) don’t cost a thing.

 1. NY Carlsberg Glyptoket on a Tuesday